Introduction

 In the past, I had experienced broken files after committing incomplete features to the development branch.
 This was problematic, as I lived on the development branch.

-Adopting feature branches largely cured this error in judgement.
+Adopting feature branches largely cured this faux pas.

 Code quality